Fugitive in ’81 Pennsylvania death nabbed in Texas

 Miller did not have a state criminal record under either his name or his believed alias, and Wood County Sheriff Jim Brown said he did not know of any prior arrests.

-He was being held in the Wood County Jail pending court proceedings that would lead to his return to Pennsylvania.
+He is being held in jail pending court proceedings that would lead to his return to Pennsylvania.

 Miller’s relatives could not be immediately located, nor could Waller’s family.